hathamneh/MicroCompiler/README.md

 # Micro Compiler
-**A very tiny compiler for a just-for-fun language called Micro and it translates it into 3 address code called Tiny.**
+**A very tiny compiler just-for-fun made for language called Micro and it translates it into 3 address code called Tiny.**

 _This project could be used as a start point for those who wants to learn more about compilers_